mozman/ezdxf/docs/source/dxfinternals/entities/mtext.rst

       decoding: "\\S1^ 2;"
-    - the terminator symbol ";" is mandatory to end the command, all chars beyond the "\\S" until the next ";" or the end of the string are part of the fraction.
+    - the terminator symbol ";" is mandatory to end the command, all chars beyond the "\\S" until the next ";" or the end of the string are part of the fraction
     - backslash escape "\\;" to render the terminator char
     - a space " " after the divider chars "/" and "#" is rendered as space " "
       in front of the denominator